freeCodeCamp/freeCodeCamp/guide/english/css/properties/background-position-property/index.md

 }
 ```

-By default, background-position property is set to `0% 0%`.
+By default, the background-position property is set to `0% 0%`.

 **Property values:**